3rd Grade Math Review: Day 11

 Not to be confused with elapsed time, something that students learn in 4th grade, intervals of time is the beginning of understanding how adding and subtracting time works.

 Here's a deceptively simple problem from a released STAAR test to practice on.
-Take care, though.
-This will be hard to solve without ordering the numbers from least to greatest.

 Here's a quick video showing how to solve each problem.